 |Speeding Ticket (16-20 mph over speed limit)||$4,366|

 An important insurance rating factor is credit.
 Drivers with checkered credit histories typically face higher car insurance rates than do drivers with good credit.
-In fact, Grand Rapids drivers who improve their credit score from the "Very Poor" tier (300-579) to the "Exceptional" tier (800-850) earn, on average, a 77% decrease in their auto insurance costs.
+In fact, Grand Rapids drivers who improve their credit score from the "Very Poor" tier (300-579) to the "Exceptional" tier (800-850) earn, on average, a 77% price cut on their auto insurance policies.
 If you move from the "Very Poor" credit tier to the "Fair" credit tier, you could be in line for an auto insurance price adjustment.
 In Grand Rapids, moving into the "Fair" credit tier corresponds to an average of $4,479 in savings on insurance each year.